Documented outcomes

 What changed

-Budget did not increase significantly.
+Budget didn't increase significantly.
 Visibility did.

 Limits and how we talk about results